-These Quality Categories are then given a numerical weighting known as a "quality weighting".
-The quality weightings used in the 2012, 2018, and 2025 Quality Evaluations are outlined in Table 1 below.
+These Quality Categories are then given a numerical weighting known as a 'quality weighting'.
+The quality weightings used in the 2012 and 2018 Quality Evaluations and those which would have been used for Quality Evaluation 2026 are outlined in Table 1 below.